Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

 If Service not working (ex. won't start etc.), check Your antivirus or other protection software.

+Maybe service blocked by Your AntiVirus / HIPS / other protection software (quarantine, SandBox, blocked, deleted)

-You can view detailed result in the EventLog (eventvwr.msc) > Windows logs > Application (Source: wupblocker)
+You can view detailed information about service related events in the EventLog (eventvwr.msc) > Windows logs > Application (Source: wupblocker)

 [To top](#windows-update-services-blocker-w10--w11)